mayankj31/Resume-Website/README.md

 Feel free to modify the content in the resume.html file to add your own information, skills, and experience.
 You can also update the styles.css file to change the look and feel of the website as needed.

+This is how my resume website looks :

 ![myresume](https://github.com/user-attachments/assets/60f7017f-6bf5-4321-83ec-b99c7675b731)